NU-CEM/Group_wiki/FHI-aims_Compilation/aims_on_oswald.md

 where '6' is the number of cores assigned to compile the code.

 6. An aims binary should be ready as aims__scalapack.mpi.x copy this to a bin folder and use the binary from this location.
+Note: I've had to redo this process for the new Oswald nodes.
+The new nodes require the binary to be compiled in the new compute nodes. :face_with_rolling_eyes: Simply ssh compute033 and entre the password to enter the new nodes.